 Occlusal disease, the unhealthy or destructive pushing of the teeth against each other, tends to get less attention.
-It is often indicative of an underlying problem, and the usually slow progression of any damage means that the signs of destruction are often experienced as “normal.”
+It is often indicative of an underlying problem, and because the damage generally progresses slowly, people often dismiss the signs of destruction as being 'normal'.

 Silent signs of occlusal disease